 - 1. Encouraging owners to provide quality restrooms - 2.
 Lobbying the cleaning industry to meet the right standards - 3.
 Educating socially responsible users - 4.
-Recognising organisations and individuals for their contributions - The Happy Toilet Programme supports the first two approaches but it heavily relies on the following programmes to help promote its participation rate. - The Eco-Assessor Programme supports the HTP and the second approach in terms of training cleaning supervisors in restroom inspections to meet quality standards. - The Education programmes for preschools, primary and secondary schools support the first three approaches. - The LOO Carnivals & Exhibitions support the third approach in public education. - The LOO Awards supports the last approach on recognising organisations & individuals for their contributions. - The LOO Connect & Websites provide a public-feedback channel and educational information for the public.
+Recognising organisations and individuals for their contributions - The Happy Toilet Programme supports the first two approaches - The education programmes for preschools, primary and secondary schools support the first three approaches - The LOO Carnivals support the third approach in public education. - The LOO Awards supports the last approach on recognising organisations & individuals for their contributions - The LOO Connect & Websites provide a public-feedback channel and educational information for the public